-In a healthy hip the ball of the femur fits perfectly into the socket of the pelvis, creating a tight, stable joint.
+In a healthy hip, the ball of the femur fits perfectly into the socket of the pelvis, creating a tight, stable joint.
 In a dysplastic hip, there are several changes that can occur to cause a certain looseness or instability in the joint.
 The socket can be too shallow, the ball can be misshapen, or the joint can be so loose that the ball and socket fail to align altogether.

 There are many factors that can contribute to hip dysplasia, but genetics plays the largest role by far.
 If your pet’s DNA predisposes him to hip dysplasia, then there is little chance that he will end up with completely normal hips.
-Certainly we see particular breeds with a higher incidence of hip dysplasia, with Labs, Goldens, and Shepherds being among the most common breeds represented.
+Certainly, we see particular breeds with a higher incidence of hip dysplasia, with Labrador Retriever, Golden Retrievers, and German Shepherds being among the most common breeds represented.